Clepalitto/ideas-for-climate/README.md

 # IdeasForClimate 🌍
-Just a little python script to generate actions that can be done to tackle climate change at individual scale ...
+Just a little python script with a small website to generate actions that can be done to tackle climate change at small scale ...

 Please do contribute if you have any ideas or comments 😄